After Divorce in Oregon

 Request a Free Consultation

-Matthew House's practice is limited to mediation.
+Matthew House's practice is neutral, limited to divorce mediation and financial analysis.
 He holds a law degree but is not a member of the Oregon State Bar.
-He does not practice law; no information provided on 503.legal constitutes legal advice.
-His role is limited to neutral mediation and financial analysis.
+No information provided on 503.legal constitutes legal advice.
 The use of this website does not form a mediator-client relationship.

 © 2026 by Matthew House.
 All rights reserved.